 Who to call about tree branches touching power lines?

 If you notice a tree branch making contact with a power line or even being close enough, contact the local utility company.
 Do not attempt to fix the problem by yourself.
-A lot of people get injured or electrocuted from such cases.
+A lot of people get injured or electrocuted in such cases.

 You could also call for a certified professional if you want the entire tree cut down or pruned regularly.
 This is because of the danger it poses.
 Trees near power lines can be electrified and this can hurt your children or pets.